Our Services

 Published on: 2/24/2026

-There are several factors to consider.
-A racing or irregular heartbeat can be harmless or a sign of an arrhythmia like atrial fibrillation; doctors confirm with ECG and monitoring, start with lifestyle changes and medications, and may recommend minimally invasive ablation when symptoms persist or drugs cause problems.
+A racing or irregular heartbeat may be harmless, but it can also signal an arrhythmia such as atrial fibrillation (AF).
+Doctors typically confirm AF with an ECG and heart monitoring.
+Treatment usually begins with lifestyle changes and medications, while minimally invasive catheter ablation is considered when symptoms persist or medications cause side effects.

-See below to understand more about who needs urgent care, stroke risk and blood thinners, how effective ablation is by rhythm type, recovery expectations, and how to choose next steps with your clinician.
+Key things to understand include: when irregular heartbeats need urgent care, stroke risk and the role of blood thinners, ablation success rates by rhythm type (paroxysmal vs. persistent AF), what recovery looks like, and how to weigh next steps with your clinician.

 One of the most effective treatments for certain ongoing rhythm problems is ablation.
 Below, we'll explain why your heart may be "misfiring," what medical steps are typically taken, and when ablation may be recommended.